clodbe0/MDEF22/docs/temr2/proto.md

 ![](../images/proto/ellla.JPG)

 Fourth step: let's do thiiiiiiiiiiiiiiis.
 I have to say that this was way more complicated than expected.
-So many details to consider that just don't come to mind when 3D modelling, so many tiny adjustements to make at the very last minute.
+So many details to consider that just don't come to mind when 3D modelling, so many tiny adjustments to make at the very last minute.
 Part of the game I guess.

 ![](../images/proto/elll.JPG)